Ben Roethlisberger: 2005: First Super Bowl championship

-2006 season
+2006

 After an off-season motorcycle crash in which he was seriously injured, Roethlisberger missed the opening game of the 2006 season after having an emergency appendectomy on September 3.
 Backup Charlie Batch started and led the Steelers to a victory over the Miami Dolphins.
 Roethlisberger played the following game against the Jacksonville Jaguars.
 His return resulted in a sub-par performance as he threw two interceptions with no touchdowns in a 9–0 loss.
 In Week 3, Roethlisberger completed fewer than half of his passes for three interceptions and no touchdowns in a 28–20 loss to the Cincinnati Bengals.
 The final interception came in the final seconds of the game, in the end zone, ending Pittsburgh's comeback attempt.

 In Week 5 against the San Diego Chargers, Roethlisberger looked sharp throughout the first half, leading three scoring drives.
 However, in the second half, he threw two interceptions, both of which shifted momentum away from the Steelers and led to the Chargers' 23–13 win.
 In Week 6 against the Kansas City Chiefs, Roethlisberger had his first big game of the season, completing 16 of 19 passes for 238 yards with two touchdowns (his first of the year) and no interceptions during a 45–7 rout of the Chiefs.
 During Week 7 in Atlanta, Roethlisberger continued his success, going 16 of 22 for 237 yards and three touchdowns.
 However, during the third quarter, Roethlisberger was helped off the field after sustaining a concussion following a controversial hit by Falcons defensive end Patrick Kerney.
 Roethlisberger was replaced by Charlie Batch, and the Steelers went on to lose 41–38 in overtime.

 On October 29 against the Oakland Raiders, Roethlisberger threw four interceptions in a 20–13 upset loss.
 The loss was his fifth of the season—two more than he had in his first two seasons combined as a starter—and gave him a total of 11 interceptions, versus just six touchdowns, on the season.
 In a Week 9 rematch of the 2005 AFC Championship against the Denver Broncos, Roethlisberger threw for a career-high 433 yards but had three of the six Steelers turnovers in a 31–20 loss.
 Roethlisberger and the Steelers got back on a winning track in a home game a week later against the New Orleans Saints.
 He passed for 265 yards and three touchdowns in a 38–31 win.